RULES & REGULATIONS

 - Absorbent cotton bandages or wound soft bandages

-9.7 The boxers chief second may look to give up for his boxer by stepping into the ring.
-He is not allowed to throw a sponge or a towel into the ring.
+9.7 The boxers chief second may look to retire his/her boxer by signaling to the referee or fight supervisor.
+He is not allowed to throw a sponge or a towel into the ring nor enter the ring.